Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-And and when the click happens, we can get hold of the `li`
+When the click happens, we can get hold of the `li`
-that was clicked by the `this` variable.
+that was clicked by using the `this` variable.
 ***********************************************************
 ## Removing Elements